zooniverse/panoptes-subject-uploader/README.md

 npm install --global panoptes-subject-uploader
 ```

-Then run it on a manifest file. **Images must be in the same directory as the manifest.**
+Then run it on (a) manifest file(s). **Images must be in the same directory as their manifest.**

 ```
-panoptes-subject-uploader path/to/manifest.csv
+panoptes-subject-uploader ./path/to/manifest.csv ./another/path/to/a/different/one.csv
 ```

-Options (all required):
+All manifests specified in a single run of the command are put in the same subject set.

+Flags (required):

 - `--username` defaults to env's `PANOPTES_USERNAME`